The Australian Property Institute is Australia’s peak body for property professionals.

 The Risk Management Module (RMM) program has been a requirement for practising Valuers since 2003 as a collective way to manage professional risk and ensure access to Professional Indemnity (PI) Insurance.

-All API Members who undertake valuations of Australian property (intellectual, personal, real & leasehold property or plant & machinery) must hold a current RMM Certificate.
+All API Certified Practising Valuer (CPV) and Residential Property Valuer (RPV) Members must hold a current RMM Certificate.
 Certificates expire on 31 December of the third year following completion.

 Applicants for Provisional Membership with Residential Property Valuer (RPV) and Associate Membership with Certified Practising Valuer (CPV) must complete a RMM as part of the Future Property Professionals Program.